Rohini Hattangadi

-Rohini Hattangadi (née Oak; born 11 April 1955) is an Indian actress, known for her work in Hindi, Telugu, Marathi, Tamil, Kannada, and Gujarati films, and Marathi soap operas and theatre.
+Rohini Hattangadi (née Oak; born 11 April 1951) is an Indian actress, known for her work in Marathi, Hindi, Telugu, Tamil, Kannada, Malayalam, and Gujarati films, and Marathi soap operas and theatre.
 She has won two Filmfare Awards, one National Film Award, and is the only Indian actress to win the BAFTA Award for Best Actress in a Supporting Role for her performance as Kasturba Gandhi in Gandhi (1982).

 An alumna of the National School of Drama of New Delhi, Hattangadi had worked mainly in theatre when she made her movie debut with Arvind Desai Ki Ajeeb Dastaan in 1978.
 Some of her noted cinematic roles were in such art films as Arth (1982), Party and Saaransh (1984).

 Hattangadi was mostly offered character roles in mainstream Hindi cinema after her portrayal in Gandhi, often typecast in mother roles much ahead of her years.
 Respected for her acting prowess, she has appeared in over 80 feature films, and is active in theatre and television.

 Early and personal life

 Hattangadi was born in Pune as Rohini Oak.
 She attended Renuka Swaroop Memorial Girls High School, Pune.

 She joined the National School of Drama (NSD) of New Delhi in 1971.
 Although the Film and Television Institute of India (FTII) was located in her hometown Pune, she did not join it because she was mainly interested in theatre and did not have early plans to enter cinema: "I just wanted to be an actor...
 My heart was in theatre because I learnt from my father (Anant Oak) that real acting is learnt through theatre.
 That's why I came all the way to Delhi to join NSD."
 At NSD, she met her future husband Jayadev Hattangadi, who was in the same batch as hers.
 They were trained together by Ebrahim Alkazi.
 Upon graduation in 1974, Rohini was awarded the Best Actress award and an award for Best all-round student, while Jayadev, who was being trained in direction, won the Best Director award.
-Jayadev and Rohini married the following year.
+Jayadev and Rohini married the following year in 1975.

 Rohini also received training in Indian classical dance forms, Kathakali and Bharatnatyam for more than eight years, under the guidance of Professor Surendra Wadgaonkar.

 Rohini and Jayadev have a son, Aseem Hattangadi, who is a theatre actor and acted in Badal Sircar's play, Evam Indrajit, directed by his father.
 Jaydev Hattangadi died on 5 December 2008, aged 60, after a battle with cancer.